estrickenburg/estrickenburg.github.io/README.md

 Reflecting on the process you used last week, how can you make the process work better?
 - This week re-emphasized to me the importance of taking my time with the coding exercises.
 I was watching the videos and everything seemed very straight forward, but when I went to do the coding exercises I realized that I didn't understand the concepts as well as I'd thought I did.
 It's so interesting to me how coding concepts require such a deeper understanding to implement than to just explain.
 As I move forward, I want to continue to take my time with the exercises and make sure I can implement the concepts rather than just having a surface understanding.

+**October 24th**

+What did you do last week?
+- I continued working through the LinkedIn Learning course Java Essential Training: Objects and APIs, focusing on Polymorphism and Abstraction.
+I'm continuing to learn new concepts and skills through this course, and I'm finding the coding exercises to be both interesting and useful.
+I'm also incorporating more note-taking around the coding exercises (not just the lectures) into my process.
+- I continue to be able to apply the concepts and skills that I'm through in this course in the tickets I'm completing at work, which has been really exciting!

+What do you plan to do this week?
+- I plan to continue through the Java course, focusing on Interfaces and Data Structures.

+Are there any impediments in your way?
+- None

+Reflecting on the process you used last week, how can you make the process work better?
+- One of the things that I plan to do this week is to give myself a larger chunk of time over the weekend to work on my project.
+I've been splitting up the work in small chunks over the course of the week, and while that works ok, I think it would be useful to have a larger time period to focus in more deeply on the learning.
+- I've also found it useful to take thorough notes, not only while watching the lectures but also just after completing the coding exercises.
+The exercises are where the concepts really solidify for me, so taking notes about what I learned specifically through the exercises has been a good practice.

 ## Project Proposal

 *Vision Statement*